 My experience as a lawyer was ideal preparation for the creation of byrne·dean: having qualified as a litigator, I moved in-house to the insurance, manufacturing and FinTech industries.
 My role evolved and I became a trusted adviser to the board, on corporate restructurings, M&A, IP and litigation including injunctions.

 Since 2018 I’ve taken a step back from the day-to-day operational side of things at byrne·dean and have focused on non-executive board functions.
 I’m also developing other professional interests and in July 2021 completed the Oxford Leading Sustainable Corporations Programme at the Saïd Business School, University of Oxford.

 I am a Governor of Brighton College, awarded the title of ‘School of the Decade’ by The Sunday Times in 2020.
-It is a role I savour as a dyslexic who came through the education system undiagnosed and developed the resilience to overcome the early blocks that put in my way.
+It is a role I savour as a dyslexic who came through the education system undiagnosed and developed the resilience to overcome the early blocks that were put in my way.
 I am passionate about the power of education and have also served on the governing bodies of George Orwell School (now Islington Arts and Media School) and my local Primary School.

 I have been working with Burgess Hill Foodbank since March 2020 when the Covid-19 crisis hit the food security of so many.